 - 1 cup (320 g) strawberry jam (seedless)

-- 1 tsp (or more to taste) chili powder
+- 1 tsp (more or less to taste) cayenne pepper chili powder may be substituted to taste

 - 1½ tsp water

-- In small saucepan, add milk, butter, sugar, and pinch of salt.
+- In a small saucepan, add milk, water, butter, sugar, and the pinch of salt.
 Stir over medium-low heat with a wooden spoon until sugar melts completely (don't rush this step).
 Turn mixture to medium-high until it begins to boil rapidly.

-- Place pan back on stovetop over medium heat and stir continuously until mixture balls up and all flour is cooked out, about 1-2 minutes.
+- Place pan back on stovetop over medium heat and stir continuously until mixture balls up and a film is left on the bottom of the pan, about 1-2 minutes.

-- Place baking sheet in freezer for about 30 minutes.
-Towards the end of the 30 minutes, begin heating oil in deep fryer or large Dutch oven to 350°.
-In shallow bowl, mix together cinnamon and sugar and set aside.
+- Begin heating oil in deep fryer, large Dutch oven, or cast iron skillet (for shallow frying) to 375° F. In shallow bowl, mix together cinnamon and sugar and set aside.

 FOR THE CREME ANGLAISE:

-- Split open vanilla bean pod and remove the seeds by scraping the dull side of a small knife along the inside.
+- Split open a vanilla bean pod and remove the seeds by scraping the dull side of a small knife along the inside.
 In a medium saucepan over medium heat, bring the half and half and vanilla bean seeds (along with the scraped out pod) to a simmer.
-Meanwhile, in a large bowl whisk the egg yolks, sugar, and salt until light and fluffy.
+Meanwhile, in a large bowl whisk the egg yolks, sugar, and salt until lighter in color and thick.

 - While continuing to whisk, slowly pour about ¼ cup of the hot half and half into the egg mixture to temper the eggs.
 Don't worry about the vanilla bean pod.
 It can be left in the mixture until the very end.
 Continue adding about ¼ cup of the hot half and half at a time, whisking continuously, until all the half and half has been combined with the egg mixture.